nqminds/brski/docs/voucher.md

 ## Voucher attributes

-The voucher artifact attributes are define by the enum below:
+The voucher artifact attributes are defined by the enum below:
 ```c
 enum VoucherAttributes {
   ATTR_CREATED_ON = 0,